 Numerous human studies have found anti-inflammatory benefits of a combination of THC and CBD, including human studies for Sativex, which is an oral mucosa spray of a roughly 1:1 ratio of THC:CBD.
 (4)

 Sativex is an approved treatment for the neuropathic pain and spasticity due to multiple sclerosis, whose pain is linked to chronic inflammation.
-It has also been found to help reduce the pain for those suffering from rheumatoid arthritis.
+It has also been found to help reduce the pain of those suffering from rheumatoid arthritis.
 (4)

 As many people exist who suffer from chronic inflammatory diseases but want to avoid the “high” caused by THC, the immunomodulatory role of CBD is of high therapeutic interest.